Quarterly information for you and your students!

 - Axis 360: App and website-based-service provided through York County Libraries to explore the digital collection of books.
 These can be used to enrich a classroom experience.

 York County Libraries also have hands-on items that educators may check out to use to introduce children to technology.
 Different kits are available in each library.
 Ask about them when you visit your favorite location, or search our catalog to locate one in the county.

-Visit our ‘For Researchers‘ page to access all other digital services.
+Visit our ‘Online Resources‘ page to access all other digital services.